alecomunian/cmmpy/docs/tutorial.rst

 ``fwd``
     parameters related to the forward problem run.
 ``t_gen``
-    parameters related to the generation of the syntetic :math:`T` distribution which is used as reference.
+    parameters related to the generation of the synthetic :math:`T` distribution which is used as reference.
 ``cmm``
     parameters related to the Comparison Model Method (CMM).
 ``noise``
     parameters related to the addition of noise to the input head fields.

-Let us start to describe in details the sub-categories of the afore mentioned "main" categories:
+Let us start to describe in details the sub-categories of the aforementioned "main" categories:

 ``general["wdir"]``